 Whenever it is energetically allowed by the mass difference between neighboring isobars, a nucleus Z may capture one of its own atomic electrons and transform to the isobar of atomic number Z − 1 (Table 1).
 Usually the electron-capture (EC) transition involves an electron from the K shell of atomic electrons, because these innermost electrons have the greatest probability density of being in or near the nucleus.
 See also: Electron capture

 Several examples are known of completely pure EC radioactivity in which there is insufficient nuclear energy to allow any positron beta-particle decay (total decay energy is less than 1.022 MeV).
 For example, 5526Fe emits no positron beta particles, but transforms with a half-period of 2.6 years entirely by EC to the ground level of 5525Mn.
 This radioactivity is detectable through the K-series x-rays which are emitted from 55Mn when the atomic electron vacancy, produced by nuclear capture of a K electron, refills from the L shell of atomic electrons.
-Also, double-electron capture, analogous to double-beta decay, is theoretically predicted to exist.
+Also, double-electron capture, analogous to double-beta decay, can occur, albeit rarely.
 Here two atomic electrons are captured and two neutrinos emitted.

-A gamma ray is high-frequency electromagnetic radiation (a photon) in the same family with radio waves, visible light, and x-rays.
+A gamma ray is high-frequency electromagnetic radiation (a photon).
 The energy of a gamma ray is given by hν, where h is Planck's constant and ν is the frequency of oscillation of the wave in hertz.
 The gamma-ray or photon energy hν lies between 0.05 and 3 MeV for the majority of known nuclear transitions.
 Higher-energy gamma rays are seen in neutron capture and some reactions.
 See also: Electromagnetic radiation

 Mean life for transitions

-A reasonably successful approximate theory of the mean life for gamma-ray decay was developed by V. F. Weisskopf in 1951, using the single-particle shell model of nuclei (Fig. 12).
+A reasonably successful approximate theory of the mean life for gamma-ray decay was developed by Austrian-born U.S. theoretical physicist Victor Weisskopf in 1951, using the single-particle shell model of nuclei (Fig. 10).
 An E2 transition of about 1 MeV is expected to take place with a mean life, τel, or mean delay in the upper level, of about 10−11 s.
-Thus most gamma-ray transitions are prompt transitions, in which the mean life of the excited level is too short to be measured easily.
-The mean life τmag for magnetic multipoles is of the order of 30 (for A = 20) to 150 (for A = 200) times longer than τel for electric multipole transitions (Fig. 12).
+Thus, most gamma-ray transitions are prompt transitions, in which the mean life of the excited level is too short to be measured easily.
+The mean life τmag for magnetic multipoles is of the order of 30 (for A = 20) to 150 (for A = 200) times longer than τel for electric multipole transitions (Fig. 10).

 At low energies or high Z, or both, the internal conversion process becomes a very important additional mode of decay that markedly shortens the mean lives of the nuclear levels.
-In addition, in many cases the structure of the nucleus comes into play and alters the observed mean lives considerably compared to those predicted by the Weisskopf theory (Fig. 12).
-Electric dipole (E1) transitions are generally retarded (longer mean lives) by factors of 106 over the Weisskopf estimates (Fig. 12).
-On the other hand, A. Bohr and B. Mottelson developed a model of collective nuclear motions where E2 transitions are enhanced by factors of 100 or more (shorter τ) over the Weisskopf single-particle estimates, and these predictions are confirmed by experiments.
+In addition, in many cases the structure of the nucleus comes into play and alters the observed mean lives considerably compared to those predicted by the Weisskopf theory (Fig. 10).
+Electric dipole (E1) transitions are generally retarded (longer mean lives) by factors of 106 over the Weisskopf estimates (Fig. 10).
+On the other hand, Danish physicist Aage Bohr and U.S.-born Danish nuclear physicist Benjamin Roy Mottelson developed a model of collective nuclear motions where E2 transitions are enhanced by factors of 100 or more (shorter τ) over the Weisskopf single-particle estimates, and these predictions are confirmed by experiments.
 The magnetic dipole (M1) transitions are also often hindered by factors of 100 or more.
 Measurements of the mean lives for gamma-ray decay provide important tests of nuclear models.

 An alternative type of deexcitation which always competes with gamma-ray emission is known as internal conversion.
 Instead of the emission of a gamma ray, the nuclear excitation energy can be transferred directly to a bound electron of the same atom.
 Then the nuclear energy difference is converted to energy of an atomic electron, which is ejected from the atom with a kinetic energy Ei given by Eq.
 (33).